zocker-160/ifm/doc/vars.rst

      - Outputs

    * - ``keep_unused_items``
-     - int
+     - bool
      - true
-     - Whether to keep unused items (i.e. those which were obtained via some task or other, but currently have no use).
+     - Whether to keep unused items (i.e., those which were obtained via some task or other, but currently have no use).
      - :ref:`text <text>` :ref:`rec <rec>`

    * - ``all_tasks_safe``
-     - int
+     - bool
      - false
      - Whether to treat all tasks as safe (reckless mode!).
      - :ref:`text <text>` :ref:`rec <rec>`

    * - ``solver_messages``
-     - int
+     - bool
      - false
      - Whether to print game solver info messages (helps with figuring out what it's up to).